 Dr. Robert Schuler, Pastor, The Crystal Cathedral: “I am so grateful for your ceaseless, life-long committed devotion to spreading the Word!
 You both are a blessing from the Lord to all of us!”

-The late Lloyd J. Ogilvie, Chaplin, United States Senate: “Only when we get to heaven will we know the full impact of the influence of your lives on the lives of so many others.
+Lloyd J. Ogilvie, Former Chaplain of the United States Senate: “Only when we get to heaven will we know the full impact of the influence of your lives on the lives of so many others.
 Thank you for your Biblically-oriented, Christ-centered, Holy Spirit-empowered ministry that has had such a lasting influence on so many.”

 The late Bill Bright, Founder and President, Campus Crusade for Christ: “You have influenced thousands if not millions of people for our dear Savior.
 God raised you up for this the most momentous and exciting time in all world history to be alive, as the Great Commission is near fulfillment.”